-Jeopardy! contestant dies before show airs
+'Jeopardy!' contestant dies after win streak

 Story highlights

-- Cindy Stowell passed away Monday morning after taping "Jeopardy!" episode in August.
+- Cindy Stowell died December 5 after taping the episodes

-- She wanted to compete in order to raise money for cancer research.
+- She won her fourth consecutive game in the episode that aired Friday

-(CNN)A "Jeopardy!" contestant who achieved her dream of appearing on the show has passed away just a week before the episode is due to air, her partner said.
+(CNN)A "Jeopardy!" contestant who died before her string of taped appearances aired on the TV game show this week won her fourth consecutive game in an episode broadcast Friday night.

+With the latest win, Cindy Stowell's four-day total is $62,001 in prize money.

-Cindy Stowell, a science content developer from Austin, Texas, died early Monday morning after a long battle with cancer, according to her longtime partner Jason Hess.
-The episode featuring Stowell is scheduled to air on Tuesday, December 13.
+A science content developer from Austin, Texas, Stowell died December 5 after a long battle with cancer, according to her longtime partner, Jason Hess.

+"Cindy came on 'Jeopardy!' to play the game she loved and in doing so she was able to make a contribution to cancer research in the hopes that no one else would have to go through what she did," her brother Greg, mother Carole, and Hess said in a statement.

+Stowell, 41, first appeared on an episode that aired Tuesday and was the winning contestant, with $22,801.
+She won again on the show that aired Wednesday and took home $8,199.

 Stowell passed the initial online contestant test for the show early this year and moved on to the in-person audition phase in Oklahoma City.